zemetia/nyimpen-barang/README.md

 ```

 # fiture
-u can search by category (or type), \n
+u can search by category (or type),
-u can add new stuff, and u can edit your data \n
+u can add new stuff, and u can edit your data
 moga bermanfaat yo gaes